SnowScriptWinterOfCode/Digital-ID/README.md

 # Digital-ID Flutter Project

 ## Overview
 Digital-ID is a Flutter project designed to create a digital identity card generator.
 Users can input their personal information, such as name, email, and phone number, to generate a digital card.
-The project focuses on enhancing user experience and customization using Flutter framework.
+The project focuses on enhancing user experience and customization using the Flutter framework.

+## Maintainers
+@Aarushi-29 and @Nitya-Pasrija

+Feel free to contact them if you feel stuck at any point, or wish to report someone.

 ## Tech Stack Used
 - Flutter